Azure/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/multi-region-hub-and-spoke-vnet-with-azure-firewall.md

 - Azure Firewall forwards DNS traffic to the Private DNS resolver
 - Azure Private DNS Resolver has an inbound endpoint from the hub network
 - Azure Private Link DNS zones are linked to the all hub Virtual Netorks

+### Azure Routing

+Route tables are pre-configured for spoke virtual networks in each region.
+Assign the user subnet route table to any subnets created in spokes.

+- Azure Firewall in relevant region as next hop in Route Table